 This is especially true in recent years, when declining demand has made law a more competitive business, a condition that one might conclude would motivate more lawyers to get good at getting business.
-If selling is so easy, why have lawyers not been able to pick up this simple skill in the four years since the recession began?
-We still have constant news of layoffs and compensation cuts affecting lawyers who don't have sufficient business.
+If selling is so easy, why have lawyers not been able to pick up this simple skill in the years since the Great Recession?
+We still have reports of layoffs and compensation cuts affecting lawyers who don't have sufficient business.

 Don't equate the putative rainmaking from 1990-2007 with sales ability.
 It was an unparalleled period of optimal conditions, i.e., massive demand growth (that AmLaw called "the Golden Age of Law Firms") accurately characterized as the rising tide that lifted all boats.

 Characterizing participation in social media as self-promotion reveals complete ignorance of the medium and its purpose.